 Input:

-With Example 5, an action to excise a single node was repeatedly applied.
-The following example illustrates excision of multiple nodes, with all inbetween material also being removed.
+With Program 5, an action to excise a single node was repeatedly applied.
+Program 6 illustrates excision of multiple nodes, with all inbetween material also being removed.

 Input: